-Overview Title TEXT: Ektacytometry: An Assay to Measure Red Blood Cell Deformability
+Overview Title TEXT: “Ektacytometry: An Assay to Measure Red Blood Cell Deformability Under Shear Stress”

-To measure red blood cell deformability, apply a diluted solution of freshly drawn blood to the space between the cup and the bob of the ektacytometer [Proununciation-Timecode-4:16].
+Apply a diluted solution of freshly drawn blood to the space between the cup and the bob of the ektacytometer [Proununciation-Timecode-4:16].

+Apply a shear stress to the cells by rotating the cup of the ektacytometer.

-A laser beam is passed through the solution, which causes the light to diffract.
-This diffraction pattern can be observed and recorded.
+Then, pass a laser beam through the cell solution, resulting in a diffraction pattern that can be detected.

-The cup of the ektacytometer rotates, which applies a shear stress to the cells and causes them to deform.

-Deformation of the cells results in elongation of the laser’s diffraction pattern.
+Under shear, the cells become elongated, which causes the laser’s diffraction pattern to become elongated.

-A healthy red blood cell population will produce an elliptical diffraction pattern.

-The lengths of the long and short axes of the diffraction pattern are measured and are used to calculate the elongation index.
+Now you can measure the lengths of the long and short axes of the diffraction pattern to calculate the elongation index, which reflects the cells’ deformability [pronunciation], or ability to change shape, under shear stress.

-This technique can be used to characterize blood disorders such as sickle cell disease, that lead to altered deformability of red blood cells, which in turn produce unique diffraction patterns.

-In this experiment, we will use ektacytometry to measure red cell deformability under conditions of increasing shear stress.
+In this experiment, we will use ektacytometry to measure red blood cell deformability under conditions of increasing shear stress.

-Protocol Title TEXT: “Protocol: Ektacytometry to measure red cell deformability under increasing shear stress”
+Protocol Title TEXT: “Protocol: Ektacytometry to Measure Red Cell Deformability Under Increasing Shear Stress”